aabbtree77/atmega88-enc28j60-ethernet/README.md

 the other side of the town, from my home PC's Ubuntu terminal, confirming LED's status on a line phone.

-The second part was a messy analog-to-digit value calibration/conversion, and I stumbled upon a bug caused by the C language's "switch fall through" semantics (how many people did suffer from this?)
+The second part was a messy analog-to-digit value calibration/conversion, and I stumbled upon a bug caused by the C language's "switch fall through" semantics (how many people did suffer from this?).

 The project looked interesting because of its potential wide applicability, a lot of things could be digitized and shared, one only needs to find a decent technology stack...